Paul Verhoeven's unrealized projects

 During his long career, Dutch film director Paul Verhoeven has worked on many projects that never progressed beyond the pre-production stage under his direction.
 Some of these projects fell into development hell, were officially cancelled, were in development limbo or would see life under a different production team.

 1980s

 Return of the Jedi

-After Steven Spielberg turned down the directors position on Return of the Jedi, he recommended Verhoeven for the job.
+After Steven Spielberg turned down the director's position on Return of the Jedi, he recommended Verhoeven for the job.
 George Lucas quickly decided against it after seeing the graphic content in Verhoeven's Spetters.
-"I suppose he was scared that the Jedi would immediately start fucking each other," Verhoeven later joked.
+"I suppose he was scared that the Jedi would immediately start fucking each other", Verhoeven later joked.

 Judge Dee

 In 1981, Verhoeven pitched the idea of making a film on the fictional Chinese detective character Judge Dee to various Hollywood studios, later claiming that he had an option on the Robert van Gulik novels well before Rita McMahon and Francoise De Leu gained the rights for their Dee Productions banner.
 According to Verhoeven, development stalled on the project as every studio was "terrified of doing a picture in China with Chinese people".
 By 1988, Verhoeven teamed with producer Mike Wise, McMahon and De Leu and was officially attached to direct Judge Dee for Tri-Star as a major production with the People's Republic of China.
 At the same time however, filmmaker Bernardo Bertolucci was circling another version with producer Franco Giovale.
 There was talk of John Lone starring in the main role as Dee in Verhoeven's film, but the casting process was affected by the WGA strike which had halted development of the script by Rospo Pallenberg.
 In 1991, Judge Dee was listed as being among 21 projects in development at Cinergi Pictures, with Verhoeven still attached.